Student Health Services

 Description of Services

 Optum Student Health Services provides medical care services on campus to students enrolled at Wentworth.
 Students may use Optum for diagnosis and treatment of both short and long-term illnesses and for preventive care.
-Students seeking mental health counseling or disability accommodations should utilize the Wentworth Center for Wellness and Disability Services on the ground floor of Watson Hall.
+Students seeking mental health counseling or disability accommodations should utilize the Wentworth Center for Wellness on the ground floor of Watson Hall.

 Optum respects student confidentiality.
 No health information is released to parents or college staff without the student's written authorization unless required by law or unless it is life-threatening.